 A walk to Radcliffe later and 1.50 Reading Glasses are still £1 at Church Street £ shop.

-Pic above was taken standing on canal dam, pic two.
+Pic above was taken standing on canal dam.

 Quite fine again and so another ride along to Little Lever and Meccano Bridge.
 (Better day for videoing)